xDazld/microservices-final-project/README.md

 good balance between baseline expectations and opportunities for advanced exploration.
 The emphasis on practical deployment concerns (containers, access control, monitoring) ensures the skills developed are directly applicable to industry work.

+The freedom to choose the application domain was particularly valuable—it allowed students to work on something they found interesting while still meeting the technical requirements.
+This project will serve as a strong portfolio piece demonstrating competency in:

+- Modern Java development (Quarkus, Reactive programming)
+- Container orchestration (Docker, Kubernetes)
+- Event-driven architecture (RabbitMQ, WebSockets)
+- AI/ML integration (LangChain4j, Ollama)
+- Observability (Prometheus, Grafana, OpenTelemetry)
+- Security (JWT, RBAC, RFC compliance)